topo-gps/ios-manual/en/main/dashboard.rst

 By :ref:`moving the map <ss-modifying-map-screen>` you can position the middle of the cross to the point of which you want to determine the coordinate.
-To quickly determine the coordinates of your current position, you can center the map by pressing the :ref:`position button <subsec-ps>` on the left hand side of the dashboard.
+To quickly determine the coordinates of your current position, you can center the map by pressing the :ref:`position button <ss-position-button>` on the left hand side of the dashboard.

 If you tap the coordinate on the coordinate panel, the coordinate will be shown in a different format.